uptonking/note4yaoo/lib-editor-codemirror-docs.md

 - Data Model
 - CodeMirror, being a text editor, treats the document as a flat string.
-  - It stores this in a tree-shaped data structure to allow cheap updates anywhere in the document (and efficient indexing by line number).
+  - It stores this in a 🌲 tree-shaped data structure to allow cheap updates anywhere in the document (and efficient indexing by line number).
 - Document changes are themselves `ChangeSet` values, describing precisely which ranges of the old document are being replaced by which bits of new text.
   - This allows extensions to track precisely what happens to the document, allowing things like an undo history and collaborative editing to be implemented outside the library core.
-- When creating a change set, all changes are described in terms of the original document—they conceptually all happen at once.
-(If you really need to combine lists of changes where later changes refer to the document created by earlier ones, you can use the change set `compose` method.)
+- 🌟 When creating a change set, all changes are described in terms of the original document—they conceptually all happen at once.
+  - (If you really need to combine lists of changes where later changes refer to the document created by earlier ones, you can use the change set `compose` method.)

 - Alongside the document, an editor state stores a current `selection`.
   - Selections may consist of multiple ranges, each of which can be a cursor (empty) or cover a range between its anchor and head).
   - Overlapping ranges are automatically merged, and ranges are sorted, so that a selection's ranges property always holds a sorted, non-overlapping array of ranges.
-- One of these ranges is marked as the main one.
+- One of these ranges is marked as the `main` one.
 This is the one that the browser's DOM selection will reflect.
 The others are drawn and handled entirely by the library.
 - By default a state will only accept selections with a single range.
   - To get support for multiple selections, you have to include an extension like `drawSelection` that is able to draw them, and set an option to enable them.

 - Each editor state also has a (private) reference to its configuration, which is determined by the extensions that are active for that state.
 During regular transactions, the configuration stays the same.
   - But it is possible to reconfigure the state using compartments or effects that add to or replace the current configuration.

-- A facet is an extension point.
+- 🧩 A facet is an extension point.
 Different extension values can provide values for the facet.
 And anyone with access to the state and the facet can read its output value.
 - The idea behind facets is that most types of extension allow multiple inputs, but want to compute some coherent combined value from those.
 How that combining works may differ.
   - For something like tab size, you need a single output value.
 So that facet takes the value with the highest precedence and uses that.
   - When providing event handlers, you want the handlers as an array, sorted by precedence, so that you can try them one at a time until one of them handles the event.